bobbingwide/uk-tides/readme.txt

 Now dependent upon oik v1.17 or higher

 == Changelog ==
+= 2.0.0 =
+* Changed: Reconcile shared libraries,[github bobbingwide uk-tides issues 7]
+* Tested: With WordPress 5.3.2 and WordPress Multi Site
+* Tested: With Gutenberg 7.3.0
+* Tested: With PHP 7.3 and PHP 7.4
+* Tested: With PHPUnit 8

 = 2.0.0-beta-20200109 =
 Added: Add transform from oik-block/uk-tides to uk-tides/uk-tides
 Added: Add example for the uk-tides/uk-tides block